youzan/zent/packages/zent/src/infinite-scroller/README_en-US.md

 ### loadMore

-when it is a async loading, it is expected that the return of loadMore function is a Promise that is used to control loading show. or you have to stop loading by yourself with the first param as callback from loadMore function
+When it is a async loading, it is expected that the return of loadMore function is a Promise that is used to control loading show. or you have to stop loading by yourself with the first param as callback from loadMore function

 <style>